mayakoma/Socket-IO/README.md

 # Socket-IO-Project
 <p>
-teacher and student interface, </br>
+Teacher and student interface, </br>
 The student and teacher see the same code. </br>
 The teacher enters first and receives read-only permission, </br>
 The student can edit. </br>